osanvie/osanvie/README.md

 ### Hello there! 👋

 - 🌱 I’m currently learning the foundations
+- 👯 I’m looking to collaborate with web developers
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm also an plastic artist :)